 |Satellites launched to provide worldwide Internet

-OneWeb's CEO said the network would greatly change the lives of millions of people.
-He said: "We're going to connect lots of people who are not currently connected."
-His company will focus on connecting schools, boats, planes, and "huge swathes of the planet".
-Not everyone is happy.
-China is testing jammers to block the network.
-North Korea and Russia might fear the network could gather intelligence and damage national security.
+OneWeb CEO Adrian Steckel was ecstatic about the launch of the multi-billion-dollar project.
+He said it would greatly transform the lives of millions of people.
+He told reporters: "We're going to connect lots of people who are not currently connected.
+We're going to start by focusing on connecting schools, connecting boats, connecting planes, and connecting huge swathes of the planet."
+Not everyone is happy at the prospect of a global Internet network.
+Reports are that China is testing jammers to block the network.
+North Korea might also fear the network could damage its national security.
+Russia has voiced concerns that OneWeb's network could be used to gather intelligence.